 Our in-home tutoring in Boston spans all subjects and grade levels.
 From early reading and arithmetic to calculus and composing a thesis in high school; we cover it all.
 Evolve tutors are well versed across the academic spectrum.
 They can seamlessly transition from working on an algebra or biology assignment to helping with a literature or history project.
 We also work with most of our students on organization, time management, and test-taking strategies.

 These students are at the beginning of their educational experience, a time when basic skills are taught and reinforced.
 It’s also when their ideas about learning, and how they see themselves as students form.

-Everything from basic reading, writing, grammar, and arithmetic, to beginning to show them how to study and organize themselves is covered.
+Everything from basic reading, writing, grammar, and arithmetic, to showing them how to study and organize themselves is covered.
 Tutoring sessions are generally kept to one hour in length, twice per week, though we do our best to cater to each student’s unique needs.

 Students are now moving beyond the basics and preparing for the rigors of high school.
 We have found that grades 7 and 8 can be extremely challenging for some students.
 This is a great time to make sure their study skills, organization, and work habits are adequate for the next level of their education.

 Some students find that simply paying attention and doing their homework doesn’t get the same results as it did in elementary school.
 The work is more challenging, standards are elevated, and they need to adapt to these changes or risk moving into high school at a deficit.